How to Break an Apartment Lease

 In many states, it’s possible to break your lease without penalty under specific special circumstances.
 Common permissible reasons for breaking a lease include:

 - Your apartment is unlivable.
 You will most likely need proof of your issues, as well as your attempts to resolve them, and the actions, or lack thereof, the landlord took with regard to this matter.

 - You receive a military order to move to another area or get called in to active duty.

 - You get injured or become seriously ill.

-To learn more about local laws and how to break a lease in your state, contact a local tenants’ rights organization, your local legal-aid office or a lawyer.
+To learn more about local laws and how to break an apartment lease in your state, contact a local renters’ rights organization, your local legal-aid office or a lawyer.